Coaching Staff & Pros

 John Hackworth, Team Manager

 On Aug.
 30, 2013 Coach Hackworth was officially named as the second team manager in Union history.
 Since the club's inception he has been key in creating a style of play and level of commitment for all who wear Philadelphia Union colors, from the first team all the way down the ladder in the youth program.
 Hackworth came to Philadelphia after spending two years as an assistant coach with the U.S. Men’s National Team under Bob Bradley, guiding the squad to a first place finish in group play in World Cup Qualifying and a second place finish in the 2009 FIFA Confederations Cup.

 Perhaps no one has had more success in the country at grooming some of the nation’s top goalkeepers than coach/technical director Rob Vartughian.
 Initially serving as assistant coach/goalkeeper coordinator for the Union, Vartughian is now Hackworth’s top assistant and technical director.
 In addition to his continued work with the goalkeepers and assisting Hackworth in player management and coaching decisions, Vartughian is responsible for overseeing the club’s scouting and evaluation of players.

-Brendan Burke, Assistant Coach
+Chris Albright, Assistant Coach

 Jim Curtin, Assistant Coach